lhmet/inmetr/README.md

 To cite package 'inmetr' in publications use:

   Tatsch, J.D.
-2017. inmetr: A Package to Import Historical Data from Brazilian Meteorological Stations.
-Zenodo, doi:10.5281/zenodo.59652.
+2017. inmetr: Historical Data from Brazilian Meteorological Stations in R Zenodo, doi:10.5281/zenodo.59652.

 A BibTeX entry for LaTeX users is